MoriyaFaith/R-MOR-REFORGED/RELEASE/README.md

 Place the RMOR_Reforged folder in /Risk of Rain 2/BepInEx/plugins/

 ## To Do
+- Fix up all animations
 - Emotes
 - Better Ability Icons
+- Fix Royal Capacitor's Item Display
+- Better Starstorm 2 Integration?
+- More Skins
+- More Abilities
-- Unique Sounds
+- More polish

 ## Known Issues
-None known at the moment!
 If anything is found, please contact me on the RoR2 modding server!

 ## Resources Used

 東方 Project - V2 Reimu Hakurei Fumo (3D scan) (https://skfb.ly/oqJsH) by Renafox is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

-Doom - Sound Effects
+DOOM (1993) - Sound Effects

 Gensou Sky Drift - Extra parts for Mastery Model